-- Suspend the student for ten (10) school days pending a recommendation that the student be given a long-term suspension or expulsion or both. - When suspension is involved: - A parent must be notified before the student is allowed to leave campus.
-If no parent contact can be made, the student may be isolated until dismissal time and then given a written message to the parents. - A letter/form to the parents will be written and mailed/sent with student by the day after the short-term suspension to explain the terms (including the possibility that a long-term suspension and/or expulsion is being recommended) and reasons for the suspension and to request a meeting to solicit their help. - No appeal is available from a short-term suspension.
+- Step 1: The student will receive notice, written or oral, of the reason for suspension and the evidence the school authorities have of the alleged misconduct. - After having received notice, the student will be asked for an explanation of the situation. - The authorized District personnel shall make reasonable efforts to verify facts and statements prior to making a judgment. - Step 2: Following Step 1: - Provided that a written record of the action taken is kept on file, authorized District personnel may: - Suspend the student for up to ten (10) days. - Choose other disciplinary alternatives. - Exonerate the student. - Suspend the student for ten (10) days pending a recommendation that the student be given a long-term suspension or expulsion or both. - When suspension is involved: - • A parent must be notified before the student is allowed to leave campus.
+If no parent contact can be made, the student may be isolated until dismissal time and then given a written message to the parents. - • A letter to the parents will be written and mailed by the day after the short-term suspension to explain the terms (including the possibility that a long-term suspension and/or expulsion is being recommended) and reasons for the suspension and to request a meeting to solicit their help. - No appeal is available from a short-term suspension.